Military-Grade

 Your email infrastructure is hardened against the same standards used to protect government and defense systems.
 Not as a marketing claim — as an engineering practice.
+We don't cut corners.
+We don't compromise.
+We build it right.

 Public key + TOTP multi-factor authentication.
 Strict cipher suites, disabled root login, verbose logging, and idle timeouts.
 Every session is audited.